adapta-project/adapta-gtk-theme/README.md

  * Mate
  * Pantheon

-Installation from PPA (Ubuntu 16.04 LTS only)
+Installation from PPA (Ubuntu 16.04 LTS and 16.10)
 ------------
 1. Run